 7) Whited sepulchers: "For ye are like unto whited sepulchers, which indeed appear beautiful outward, but are full of dead men’s bones, and of all uncleanness.
 Even so, ye appear outwardly righteous unto men, but within ye are full of hypocrisy and iniquity,” Matthew 23:27-28.
 Jesus ends His woes to these rulers by calling them,

 8) Snakes and vipers: “Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?"
 Matthew 23:33.
 These kinds of men brought this woman to Jesus, which He is now addressing.
-What a scathing rebuke the Master gave them on His way out of the temple!
+What a scathing rebuke the Master gave them out of the temple!
 And I might add, this same rebuke is needed from the pulpits across America.

-NOTE: The pulpits of religious leaders (Evangelicals and Baptists) of the Republican Party are the new: scribes and Pharisees of this day.
+NOTE: The pulpits of religious leaders (Evangelicals and Baptists) of the Republican Party are the new scribes and Pharisees of this day.
 They have aligned themselves with the evils and degenerated behaviors their Party leaders have unleashed on this nation.
 I pray as Jesus: “Father, forgive them for they know not what they do,” Luke 23:34.

 a) Are there any righteous men and women among them?
 If so, where are you?
 Why haven’t you spoken out?